grafana/grafana/docs/sources/developers/plugins/extend-the-grafana-ui-with-links.md

 Before we go into details we need to cover the two major concepts in the UI extensions feature of Grafana.

 1. Extension point - the place in the UI where the extensions are displayed to the user.
 An example of this is the panel menu in Grafana dashboards.
 2. Extension - functionality that you want to provide to the user at an extension point.
 Ususally registered by an app plugin, that extends Grafana with some kind of new functionality.
-Registering an extension will provide a short cut to this functionality at the extension point UI.
+Registering an extension will provide a quick and esay way to use this functionality from the UI where the extension point is located.

 <Insert screen shot of how that UI looks and highlight the different parts in the UI>